Til-Weimann/witcher3-heightmaps/README.md

   - w2ter.2.buffer (control map) contains internal information on how the terrain is textured (texture indices, UV scale, slope threshold)

-  - The following numbers are LODs of height and control map
+  - Buffers 3-6 are mip maps of height and control map, followed by the color (tint) map

 # Legal
 I uploaded these height maps for other The Witcher fans to use them in their own fan projects since obtaining them manually can take quite a bit of time.